Python

 Acquires the global interpreter lock, allowing access to the Python interpreter.
 The provided closure F will be executed with the acquired Python marker token.

 If the auto-initialize feature is enabled and the Python runtime is not already initialized, this function will initialize it.
-See prepare_freethreaded_python for details.
+See Python::initialize for details.

 If the current thread does not yet have a Python “thread state” associated with it, a new one will be automatically created before F is executed and destroyed after F completes.